 You Can Join the Asylum Network!

-We provide information, training, and support to get you started as a Network member.
+We provide information, training, and support to get you started as a network member.
 PHR offers a written guide describing asylum law and procedure, health professionals’ roles in asylum cases, and components of effective testimony.
-We also have sample evaluations for you to review, and we’ll match you with a Network mentor to guide you as you take on your first few cases.
+We also have sample evaluations for you to review, and we’ll match you with a network mentor to guide you as you take on your first few cases.
 We require all new members to attend a formal training, unless you have relevant forensic experience.
 Generally a minimum of two trainings per year are held.
 Please contact us for more information on current trainings.